 Documentary films have power.
 They can inspire and be a call to action.
 They can be potent tools in the fight for dignity, and against censorship and oppression.
 In these challenging times, when human rights are under threat around the globe in unprecedented ways, documentaries that can tell these stories on film are of vital importance.

-The Verzio DocLab workshop invites you to share stories from your community, your experience, your perspective, by creating a film that deepens understanding of the human rights challenges people face.
+The Verzio DocLab workshop invited amateur filmmakers to share stories from their community, their experience, their perspective, by creating a film that deepens understanding of the human rights challenges people face.
 The workshop is a platform for both beginning and advanced filmmakers interested in documentary and human rights to make a short film, a documentary essay or to edit a scene or episode from a feature-length documentary already in the making.
-An international team of filmmakers, editors, and human rights experts will offer guidance and mentorship in structuring, editing, and post-producing your film.
-Subject matter may focus on human rights issues in the broadest sense.
+An international team of filmmakers, editors, and human rights experts offers guidance and mentorship in structuring, editing, and post-producing of the films.
+The main focus of the films shall be on human rights issues in the broadest sense.
 The stories should be well researched, based on lived experience, foreground individual personalities, and aim for impact.
 The workshop participants are expected to arrive with footage shot prior to the workshop and will get tutoring in editing and cinematic structure.
 The goal of the workshop is to put human rights issues “in focus” by contributing to the creation of films that make an impact, raise awareness, and call for action, either on their own or as part of a broader ongoing campaign.

 The workshop takes place at CEU’s Mirabaud Media Lab (Budapest) and is organized by Verzio and the CEU Visual Studies Platform.
 The participation is free of charge, and participants are responsible for organizing their own travel and living arrangements in Budapest.
 Basic editing experience is required, preferably on Adobe Premiere Pro, which is the platform provided in the Lab.
 Those attendees editing a project on another platform will need to provide their own laptop.
 All attendees will need an external hard drive for storage and editing of footage.